 Scala Community Build

 The Scala community build enables the Scala compiler team to build and test a corpus of Scala open source projects against development versions of the Scala compiler and standard library in order to discover regressions prior to releases.
-The build uses Typesafe’s dbuild tool, which leverages sbt.
+The build uses Lightbend’s dbuild tool, which leverages sbt.